Sexy and smart, with an extremely desirable male lead, this is a delightful debut.

 Marla’s not going down without a fight.
 She enlists a motley crew of weird and wonderful local supporters, and battle lines are drawn.
 But, as soon as Marla meets her nemesis, she realises just how much trouble she’s really in.
 His rugged good looks and Irish lilt make her stomach fizz – how is she supposed to concentrate on destroying him, when half the time she’s struggling not to rip the shirt off his back?

 Funny, romantic, and dangerously sexy, Undertaking Love does not disappoint!
 Perfect for fans of Jane Costello and Lucy Diamond.

-One thing is for certain, Kat has a gift for creating a male character that will have you swooning instantly and clamouring to get him into saucy scenes!
+One thing is for certain, Kat has a gift for creating a male character that will have you swooning and clamouring to get him into saucy scenes!

+Besides the dreaminess that is Gabriel, there is a wonderful mix of characters within the pages, Emily, Jonny, Dora and Ivan.
 Sadly for me the only character I didn’t really connect with was Marla, maybe I was jealous but something just didn’t click.

 Kat French has delivered a light hearted read that will have you laughing even though at times it’s sad.
 But the story flows with fluidly and the transition between emotions worked well.